Spine & Nerve 7 min read June 28, 2026 Updated August 11, 2026

 How long after a car accident should you see a chiropractor?

 Sooner is easier.
 There's no benefit to toughing it out for two weeks to "see if it settles" — untreated whiplash tends to stiffen and lay down scar tissue that takes longer to unwind the longer you wait.
-Getting assessed within the first several days does two things: it starts care while the tissue is most responsive, and it creates a clear, dated record linking your symptoms to the crash — which matters if a claim is ever involved.
+Getting assessed within the first several days does two things: it starts care while the tissue is most responsive, and it creates a dated record of your symptoms and findings from close to the time of the crash.

 What we do after a crash